Your To-Do List For Recession-Proof Retirement Savings

 Pay off or avoid taking on new debts

 Taking on debts is common during good times because you can comfortably pay the monthly instalments without making a dent on your retirement savings.
-During a recession, however, the risk of taking a pay cut or losing your job increases.
+During a downturn, however, the risk of taking a pay cut or losing your job increases.
 If this happens, you’ll struggle to pay off your debt, and you might not have anything left to contribute to your retirement accounts.

 While good debt like your mortgage can’t be paid off quickly, you should prioritise paying off bad debts and avoid taking on new debt altogether.
 Bad debt includes car loans (since cars depreciate in value very quickly in Singapore), credit card debt, and other unsecured short-term loans with high interest rates.